Scotty Mac

-Scott Schnurr, best known by his ring name Scotty Mac, is a Canadian professional wrestler.
+Scott Schnurr (born November 10, 1978), best known by his ring name Scotty Mac, is a Canadian professional wrestler.
 He is best known for working for Extreme Canadian Championship Wrestling/Elite Canadian Championship Wrestling, as well as several independent promotions in Canada and the United States.

 Scotty Mac is one of ECCW's most decorated wrestlers, having won multiple titles on many occasions.
 He is currently an owner of ECCW.

 Professional wrestling career

 Training (1999–2000)

 Scotty Mac started training in professional wrestling in 1999 when he trained with Steve Gillespie in Can-Am Wrestling which is based in Alberta.
 Scotty did not wrestle while training in Can-Am.
 He would move on to Extreme Canadian Championship Wrestling's House of Pain where he trained under the tutelage of Chance Beckett and Michelle Starr.

-Extreme Canadian Championship Wrestling (2000–present)
+Extreme Canadian Championship Wrestling (2000–2020)

 Scotty debuted in professional wrestling for NWA: Extreme Canadian Championship Wrestling on December 26, 2000 against Chance Beckett.
 Not only was Beckett his trainer, but Scotty's cast for a broken wrist was removed just two days prior to the match.